Haivision Joins the Digital Screenmedia Association

-- Chicago, IL--Haivision Network Video has joined the Digital Screenmedia Association (DSA).
+- Haivision Network Video has joined the Digital Screenmedia Association (DSA).
 DSA is a non-profit trade organization serving the digital signage, interactive kiosk, mobile, and self-service technology industries.
 Both Haivision and DSA are focused at advancing the application of interactive and monitored media throughout enterprise applications.

 - Haivision's CoolSign digital signage platform is designed for diverse, interactive, enterprise-grade deployments of screens driven by signage players or of digital frames.
 The combination of the CoolSign technology with Haivision's IP video systems allows managed content to easily reach standard set-top boxes, desktops, and even mobile devices.
 Haivision is unique in providing true end-to-end solutions for enterprise media.